pantheon-systems/documentation/source/_docs/pantheon-yml.md

 The name of the nested directory is not configurable.

-For more information, see [Serving Sites from an Alternate Docroot](/docs/nested-docroot).
+For more information, see [Serving Sites from the Web Subdirectory](/docs/nested-docroot).

 ### PHP Version